domfarolino/os/05-Threads/README.md

 In the third example, we demonstrate using a struct to package multiple arguments for a thread together and provide a slot for the return value as well.

+In the fourth example, we demonstrate thread cancellation with three different threads.
+Each thread has a different cancellation state/type combination.
+One of the threads originally has its cancellation state disabled, and later becomes asynchronously cancellable.
+This thread will cancel right away as it has a pending cancellation request.

-todo(domfarolino): fourth and so on (ideally thread-safe parallel examples demonstrating a thread's power)
+todo(domfarolino): fifth and so on (ideally thread-safe parallel examples demonstrating a thread's power)